 If you will be away from your apartment for more than a day, you should unplug all of your appliances and electronics.
 Your computer, TV, DVD-player and other everyday electronics account for about 40 percent of your electricity usage even when you are not using them.
 A simple solution?
 Purchase a power strip and plug all of your electronics (other than your refrigerator and alarm clock) into the strip.
 This way, when you leave your apartment, you can turn off the power strip to save electricity.

 2. Change your Light Bulbs

-While Compact Fluorescent Lightbulbs (CFLs) cost almost twice as much as incandescent lightbulbs, they also use 75 percent less energy and last ten times longer.
-This means that while you will initially pay more, you can save as much as $30 per yer per bulb on your electric bill making these new bulbs an investment well worth your money.
+While Compact Fluorescent Light bulbs (CFLs) cost almost twice as much as incandescent light bulbs, they also use 75 percent less energy and last ten times longer.
+This means that while you will initially pay more, you can save as much as $30 per year per bulb on your electric bill making these new bulbs an investment well worth your money.